 Rakhrome-1 by Jr Korpa

-•You’re so busy tending to others’ needs that you forget about yourself.
+•You’re so focused on meeting others’ needs that you forget to care for yourself.

-•You feel guilty for being assertive or, on the flip side, beat yourself up for not taking a stand.
+•You feel guilty for being assertive, or, conversely, you criticize yourself for not taking a stand.

-Are you feeling anxious, stretched thin, and burnt out?
-Perhaps on the outside you're generous and caring, always anticipating the needs of others, but on the inside you’re overwhelmed and resentful.
-In therapy, you’ll explore the experiences that are causing you emotional pain.
-Maybe a parent or someone in your life has been oblivious to your needs, or holds their love conditionally, leaving you feeling worn out, raw, and defenseless.
-Although it can be challenging, learning to slow down, tune in to your feelings, and set appropriate boundaries is essential for your wellbeing.
+Do you find yourself feeling anxious, overextended, and burned out?
+Outwardly, you might seem generous and caring, always anticipating the needs of others.
+But inwardly, you feel overwhelmed and resentful.
+Therapy offers a space to explore what’s causing your emotional pain.
+Perhaps someone important in your life—maybe a parent or another influential figure—has been dismissive of your needs or shown love conditionally, leaving you feeling exhausted and vulnerable.
+While it can be difficult, learning to slow down, acknowledge your feelings, and set healthy boundaries is essential for your well-being.

-Together we can navigate the guilt, anxiety, and self-doubt that keeps you from believing in your inherent value and standing up for your needs.
-Despite your fear of pushing people away, you’ll see how self-compassion and setting healthy boundaries can lead to deeper, more authentic relationships with yourself and others.
-To schedule your free 20-minute consultation contact me today.
+Together, we’ll work through the guilt, anxiety, and self-doubt that hold you back from embracing your worth and advocating for yourself.
+Despite the fear of alienating others, you’ll come to see how self-compassion and setting boundaries can create deeper, more genuine relationships with both yourself and those around you.
+To schedule your free 20-minute consultation, reach out today.

 Stress, anxiety, and burnout